mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 https://github.com/NicoHood/HoodLoader2

 ## Tutorial
-There is simple tutorial in tutorial folder (https://github.com/mcgurk/Arduino-USB-HID-RetroJoystickAdapter/tree/master/Tutorial).
+There is simple tutorial in [Tutorial-folder](https://github.com/mcgurk/Arduino-USB-HID-RetroJoystickAdapter/tree/master/Tutorial).
 I tried to make it as clear as possible, so even if you are not familiar with coding, you may can do modifications to it (example add a button).

 ## Todo
 - example (D-connectors straight to Arduino)